joshakeman/notes/ultimate_go/ultimate-go.md

 If you don't know your length, you shouldn't be slicing.

+Slice with length in mind... get the value you want to start with plus your length, slike slice(2:[2+2 aka 4]) rather than having to think about going from your starting to point to an index not including

 Slice values are like a unique view of the core data structure (array)

 If two slices point to the same backing value, you can have side effects from modifying values in those slices

-Three index slice help reduce side effects
+Three index slices help reduce side effects slice2 := slice1[2:4:4]

 Built in function copy can also be used